linz/topo-workflows/docs/infrastructure/components/fluentbit.md

 ### CloudWatch logs

 `cloudWatchLogs` (which is the new CloudWatch plugin [providing better performance](https://github.com/aws/eks-charts/pull/903) than `cloudWatch`) needs to be enabled.
-When making any change to the `logGroupName`, be aware that this path is used by the `aws-log-config` to redirect the logs to Elastic Search.
+When making any change to the `logGroupName`, be aware that this path is used by the `aws-log-config` to redirect the logs to Elastisearch.

-### Elastic Search
+### Elasticsearch

 Elasticsearch forwarder should not be enabled.
 Our logs are shipped into Elasticsearch using the [elasticsearch-shipper](https://github.com/linz/elasticsearch-shipper)